-Rather than suffer with the consequences and never receive any justice, you can actually claim for your flight delay.
-You may not realise it, but if you have been left at an airport waiting for a flight or even not bale to board due to an overbooked plane, then you’ll likely be entitled to compensation.
+Rather than suffer the consequences, did you know that you can actually claim compensation for your flight delay?
+You may not realise it, but if you have been left at an airport waiting for a flight or even not able to board due to an overbooked plane, then you’ll likely be entitled to compensation.
 Not sure where to start?
-Thankfully, there are specialists out there who can help you to receive either a refund or compensation.
+Thankfully, there are specialists out there who can help!

 RELATED POST: Are Jack’s Flight Club Deals Any Good?